nikitasmen/nikitasmen/README.md

 ## 🧭 Currently Exploring

-- 🐳 Docker for automating QA environments
+- 🐳 Docker for scalable and isolated QA environments
-- 📦 Building reusable Playwright components
+- 📦 Creating reusable components in Playwright
-- 🌱 Contributions to open-source testing tools
+- 🌱 Contributing to open-source testing and automation tools

+---

-☕ Feel free to connect — I’m always open to collaborations, automation projects, or tech chats!
+☕ Feel free to connect — always open to collaborations, tech talks, or automation projects!